AbenaAmo13/ThemePark/README.md

 This application was developed using Java

 ## Usage
-You can clone the repository in any terminal by typing in the following command 	`git clone https://github.com/AbenaAmo13/ThemePark/ `
+You can clone the repository in any terminal by typing in the following command `git clone https://github.com/AbenaAmo13/ThemePark/ ` and cd into the ThemePark file.
+After cd into the Coursework2